 Public spending cuts

 Unless you've been living in a cave for the past six years, you will have read about the range of public spending austerity measures which have been sweeping the nation.
 With the Conservatives now forming a majority government most of these cuts are set to continue and deepen.
-The cuts have been affecting law firms in various ways.
+Firms that work for clients in sectors which rely heavily on public funding – healthcare, housing, local government, transport, education, infrastructure, charities – have found some of their work drying up.
+It remains an open question how these sectors will be affected by the combination of continuing cuts and Brexit.

 The public funding of litigation through legal aid is being severely cut.